loconsta/GoodMovieWithoutMoney/_includes/tabs/clustering.md

 Comparison between HR-LB movies and the rest of the data :

 * Before 2000, actors of HR-LB movies were significantly younger
-* After 2000, the actors are significantly smaller in the HR-LB movies than the others.
+* After 2000, the actors are significantly shorter in the HR-LB movies than the others.

 <p align="justify"> It is time to focus on the revenue instead of the rating.
 We can take into account the ratio between revenue and budget as a measure of the success instead of the rating.
 Of course we also select a low budget, which reflects the situation in which we are.</p>